cornelka/aicook/README.md

 - present (text generation: Sommelier text)

 ## Application
-All the other files and folders (the main dataset for the PAIR part is however too large for github and is on request).
-In the application the customised part is primarily situated under /app/home/
+This consists of all the other files and folders.
+The customised part is primarily situated under /app/home/
 - routes.py that handles the main page logic
 - a backend folder with subfolders for the 3 parts detect, pair and present
+- in the pair directory datafiles are needed which can be found at https://drive.google.com/file/d/1IfobqPeQ0n1STARLhlwXOca-AO2iNHAm/view?usp=sharing

 ## Live version
 https://aisommelier.azurewebsites.net/

 ## Installation
 ### A. Use the accompanied docker file